Crayon Shin-chan: Very Tasty! B-class Gourmet Survival!!

 Crayon Shin-chan: Very Tasty!
-B-class Gourmet Survival (クレヨンしんちゃん: バカうまっ！ Ｂ級グルメサバイバル！！, Kureyon Shinchan: bakauma！B-kyū gurume sabaibaru!!) is a 2013 Japanese anime film.
+B-class Gourmet Survival (クレヨンしんちゃん: バカうまっ！ B級グルメサバイバル！！, Kureyon Shinchan: bakauma！B-kyū gurume sabaibaru!!) is a 2013 Japanese anime film.
 It is the 21st film based on the popular comedy manga and anime series Crayon Shin-chan.
 It is directed by Masakazu Hashimoto.
 The film was released to theaters on April 20, 2013, in Japan.
 The film is produced by Shin-Ei Animation, the studio behind the anime television.

 Masakazu Hashimoto is directing his first Crayon Shin-chan movie after storyboarding 2008's The Storm Called: The Hero of Kinpoko and 2011's The Storm Called: Operation Golden Spy.
 Yoshio Urasawa and Kimiko Ueno wrote the screenplay.

 Overview

 Directed by Masakazu Hashimoto, this movie is part of a series that utilised the theme of "food" for the first time.
 On 15 January 2013, it was decided that Korokke (actor), comedian Naomi Watanabe, and chef Tatsuya Kawagoe would appear as special guests in their roles themselves.

 The film's main plot centres on the competition in Japan's restaurant industry between "A-class gourmet" and "B-class gourmet".
 In Japan, B-class gourmet refers to cheap but classic popular street food inspired by B movie from the United States, in contrast to A-class gourmet fine dining.
-Masakazu Hashimoto, director of the film, admits that the plot is about a ideological conflict in food consumption, while he tried to balance the conflict by installing the antagonist's childhood experience.
+Masakazu Hashimoto, director of the film, admits that the plot is about an ideological conflict in food consumption, while he tried to balance the conflict by installing the antagonist's childhood experience.